Adamya-Gupta/HomeServer-Guide/README.md

 ### Step5: File Sharing Through CasaOS
 - CasaOS simplifies Samba file sharing.
 1. Click the "Files" icon on CasaOS Dashboard.
-2. Then select the folder which you want to share and click "Share."
+2. Then select the folder which you want to share and click "Share".
 3. Copy the path and paste it in Windows File Explorer.